 Music therapy is a perfect way to relax your mind.
 Music has a therapeutic action to instantly boost your mood and make you calm & relaxed.
 Research shows music can reduce depression and anxiety by up to 65%.
-Music also helps us to feel all emotions of our life.
+Music also helps us to feel all the emotions of our life.

 6. Do Meditation to keep away the winter blues